commaai/agnos-builder/README.md

 ./flash_kernel.sh
 ./flash_system.sh

-./flash_all.sh <- this runs both scripts one after the other
+./flash_all.sh <- downloads and installs from manifest used in flash.comma.ai
 ```

 > [!NOTE]